 - They are interactive.

-- They are self checking, because students fix errors in live time.
+- Then, they are self checking, because students fix errors in live time.

 - They are easy to differentiate because you can assign to your whole class or for individual students with a click of a button.

 - Students move at their own pace.
 Fast or Slow doesn’t matter!

 - You can play together on a interactive board, small groups, whole groups, or even with digital learning.

 - Finally, they are versatile on many digital platforms many teachers love to use.